If you’re familiar with torrent-streaming service Popcorn Time, VPN.ht is its VPN brother!

 There’s also support for routers which enables any Wi-Fi-compatible device to have access to the VPN service.

-The standard plan offered by VPN.ht only allows for a maximum of 3 simultaneous users (the standard is 5).
+The standard plan offered by VPN.ht only allows for a maximum of 3 simultaneous users (the “standard” is around 5 with premium VPN companies like NordVPN).

 Thankfully, router support removes that limit in lieu of allowing the limit to be as many devices as the router can support.